 Florida Car Accident Rules & Insurance Requirements

-One of the reasons why Florida auto accidents are tricky is because the state follows a pure comparative negligence rule, which means all parties involved are to share the blame for the accident.
+One of the reasons why Florida auto accidents are tricky is because the state follows a modified comparative negligence rule, which means all parties involved are to share the blame for the accident.
 There are situations where the other driver may be entirely at fault for the wreck, and if this is discovered, the other party will be responsible for compensating you for injuries through their insurance.

 But what if your accident shows your fault as well?
 Whether you were less or more responsible for the accident than the other driver, you will still go in front of a jury for them to calculate your damages if it goes to court.
 The percentage of fault the jury finds you responsible for in regards to the accident will be taken away from your total earnings.

 Example: The jury awards you $100,000 for damages, medical bills, and pain and suffering but only finds you 20% responsible for the wreck because you were going five over the speed limit.
 That means you will walk away with $80,000 total.

 It also works if you are found as the guilty party for the wreck.
 If the accident was your fault and the jury finds you 90% responsible, you will receive $10,000 by the end of the case.
 This does not count your insurance claim, which has specific requirements in the state of Florida.

 Not every auto accident is eligible for a court case.
 Only the ones who meet certain requirements can file a lawsuit, which is why Florida requires their drivers to carry $10,000 in property damage and personal injury protection.

 This will cover you in terms of medical bills and personal suffering if you are ever in a wreck, but you should note that doesn’t mean you will get the whole $10,000.
 It also does not cover damages to your vehicle, so you would have to get collision insurance as well if you want that coverage.